ekaterinakemenova/yandex-practicum-data-analytics/business_metrics_food_delivery_service/README.md

 ## Main Findings

-- **DAU** is volatile, with higher values on weekdays and drops on weekends
+- **DAU** is volatile, with higher values on weekdays and drops on weekends.
-- **Conversion Rate** remains relatively stable (≈25–33%), with short-term fluctuations
+- **Conversion Rate** remains relatively stable (≈25–33%), with short-term fluctuations.
-- **Average Order Value** increased from May to June by **~8.6%**
+- **Average Order Value** increased from May to June by **~8.6%**.
-- **Retention Rate** is low overall (≈4–5% by Day 7); May cohort retains better than June
+- **Retention Rate** is low overall (≈4–5% by Day 7); May cohort retains better than June.
-- Two restaurants generate a disproportionate share of total **LTV**
+- Two restaurants generate a disproportionate share of total **LTV**.
-- Top LTV-driving dishes are primarily meat-based hot meals
+- Top LTV-driving dishes are primarily meat-based hot meals.

 ## Recommendations

-- Improve **DAU and retention rate** via push notifications, onboarding incentives, and loyalty programs
+- Improve **DAU and retention rate** via push notifications, onboarding incentives, and loyalty programs.
-- Increase **AOV** by promoting high-LTV restaurants and dishes
+- Increase **AOV** by promoting high-LTV restaurants and dishes.
-- Monitor seasonality and technical stability to explain traffic drops
+- Monitor seasonality and technical stability to explain traffic drops.